John of Bohemia: International politics

 Foreign politics, rather than Czech, appealed to John, as he was gifted at it.
-With the help of his father Henry, John was able to pressure the Habsburgs in reaching an agreement over Moravia.
+With the help of his father, Henry, John was able to pressure the Habsburgs into reaching an agreement over Moravia.
 He was also able to pressure the House of Wettin, princes of Saxony, to give over the territory lying to the northern border of the Czech state.
-John also decided to reach out to improve the relations with the Silesian principalities, which were close, both in economic and political standings, to Bohemia and Moravia.
+John also decided to improve relations with the Silesian principalities close to Bohemia and Moravia in economic and political standings.

-The international spectrum was further broadened for John when his father named him Vicar General, his deputy for the governance of the Empire.
-This allowed for John to reach further and he was able to contribute to the imperial coronation along with helping with the conclusion of the Italian territorial wars.
-In 1313 Henry died suddenly bringing an end to this collaboration between him and John.
-However, through Henry's death a spot for the imperial crown opened up making John a possible candidate, the other two candidates being Fredrick of Habsburg and Louis of Bavaria.
+The international spectrum was further broadened for John when his father named him Imperial Vicar, his deputy for the governance of the Empire.
+This allowed John to reach further, and he contributed to the imperial coronation along with helping with the conclusion of the Italian territorial wars.
+In 1313, Henry died suddenly, ending this collaboration between him and John.
+However, through Henry's death, a spot for the imperial crown opened up, making John a possible candidate, the other two candidates being Fredrick of Habsburg and Louis of Bavaria.

-In attempts to not support Fredrick, John voted for Louis at the diet of electors.
+In attempts not to support Fredrick, John voted for Louis at the diet of electors.
 In return for his support, Louis, as the new emperor, promised the support in territorial claims of the Czech state in Silesia and Meissen as well as the region of Cheb and the Upper Palatinate.
-Later in 1319, after the Brandenburg House of Ascania died out, John regained control over the Bautzen region and then the Görlitz region in 1329.
+Later, in 1319, after the Brandenburg House of Ascania died out, John regained control over the Bautzen region and then the Görlitz region in 1329.

-In 1322/23 King John became unsettled by Louis's growing power and allied with France and Austria against him.
+In 1322/23, King John became unsettled by Louis's growing power and allied with France and Austria against him.
 The dispute would escalate with his son Charles claiming the Imperial crown in opposition to Louis.

 Death

 John lost his eyesight at age 39 or 40 from ophthalmia in 1336, while crusading in Lithuania.
 A treatment by the famous physician Guy de Chauliac had no positive effects.
-At the outbreak of the Hundred Years' War in 1337 he allied with King Philip VI of France and was even governor of Languedoc from 30 November 1338 to November 1340.
-At the Battle of Crécy in 1346 John controlled Phillip's advanced guard along with controlling the large contingents of Charles II of Alençon and Louis I, Count of Flanders.
+At the outbreak of the Hundred Years' War in 1337, he allied with King Philip VI of France and was even appointed governor of Languedoc from 30 November 1338 to November 1340.
+At the Battle of Crécy in 1346 John controlled Phillip's advanced guard along with managing the large contingents of Charles II of Alençon and Louis I, Count of Flanders.
 John was killed at age 50 while fighting against the English during the battle.
 The medieval chronicler Jean Froissart left the following account of John's last actions: